Central Connecticut State University: Graduate programs

+Student life

 Athletics

 The university's athletic teams are known as the Blue Devils.
 Their mascot was originally named Victor E, but was changed to Kizer in 2011 after unveiling a new logo.
 Central Connecticut State participates in NCAA at the Division I (Football Championship Subdivision football) level as a member of the Northeast Conference.
 The university fields 18 varsity sports, eight men's sports: baseball, basketball, cross country, football, golf, soccer, as well as indoor and outdoor track & field; and ten women's sports: basketball, cross country, golf, lacrosse, soccer, softball, swimming, indoor and outdoor track & field, and volleyball.